Greenfoot5/AL-Wiki/src/routes/updates/1.3/+page.md

 - PvP matchmaking would sometimes priorotize PCs rather than creating a mercenary of your chosen class
 - Fixed Ranger's skill "Rapid Shot, Greater", now it will fire the correct amount of rounds, faster
 - Fixed Ranger's skill "Bouncing Shot" that would trigger a SFX bug

+# 1.3.1

+## Fixes
+- Fixed an issue where the client wouldn't update after some actions, seemingly being disconnected

+# 1.3.2

+## Fixes
+- Fixed an issue where claimed mail wouldn't show as claimed
+- Fixed an issue where progress bars for quests & battle pass weren't showing up